inspire-group/SSD/README.md

 `CUDA_VISIBLE_DEVICES=$gpus_ids python -u train.py --arch resnet50 --training-mode SimCLR --dataset cifar10 --results-dir directory_to_save_checkpoint --exp-name name_of_this_experiment --warmup --normalize`

-* `training-mode`: Choose from (`"SimCLR", "SupCon", "SupCE"`).
+* `--training-mode`: Choose from (`"SimCLR", "SupCon", "SupCE"`).
 This will choose appropriate network modules, loss functions, and trainers.
-* `wamrup`: We recommend using warmup when batch-size is large, which is often the case for self-supervised methods.
+* `--wamrup`: We recommend using warmup when batch-size is large, which is often the case for self-supervised methods.

 Choices for other arguments are similar to what we mentioned earlier in the evaluation section.